 As for making money, the best approach is to focus on non-traditional weddings.
 There are already plenty of traditional wedding officiants out there (and many people just turn to their pastor anyway).

 Non-traditional weddings continue to get more popular.
 Many people want to break the traditional association between religion and marriage, while others just want to have fun with the whole process.

 You might even choose to specialize.
 Focus on a single area where there is interest and make yourself shine.
 For example, you could tap into the steampunk market or perhaps you might choose to focus on something geeky instead.
 There are plenty of options out there.

 Weird Little Money Tricks

-Whenever you read about ways to make money quickly, they always have come cockamamie list of ways to find money you didn't know you had.
+Whenever you read about ways to make money quickly, they always have come up with cockamamie list of ways to find money that you didn't know you had.
 Well, here's my contribution to that type of thing.